-During conversion to it’s AST, only the structural and content-related details of the source code are preserved, and any additional details are discarded.
-Information that are preserved, and are vital to the ASTs purpose, are: * Variable types, and location of each variable declaration * Order and definition of executable statements * Left and right components of binary operations * Identifiers and their assigned values
+During conversion to it’s abstract syntax tree, only the structural and content-related details of the source code are preserved, and any additional details are discarded.
+Information that are preserved, and are vital to the syntax tree purpose, are:

-ASTs are used to represent the structure of a program’s source code for the compiler to use.
-An AST is usually the result of the syntax analysis phase of a compiler.
+Abstract syntax trees are used to represent the structure of a program’s source code for the compiler to use.
+An abstract syntax tree is usually the result of the syntax analysis phase of a compiler.
 It often serves as an intermediate representation of the program through several stages that the compiler requires, and has a strong impact on the final output of the compiler.

 ASTs are also used for uses cases like static code analysis.
 Automated tools can traverse the AST of a program to find syntax errors and bad patterns in the code without actually executing it.